acope3/RibModelFramework/README.md

 ```

 ## Example 3: Using codon data in the form of Ribosome footprints with one mixture (PA)
 The following example illustrates how you would estimates parameters under the PA model of a given set of protein coding genes, assuming the same mutation and selection regime for all genes.
+Note that this model (and PANSE) is not published and is still under beta testing.

 ```{r, echo = FALSE}
 genome <- initializeGenomeObject(file = "rfpcounts.tsv", fasta = FALSE)